 A TMD could have been caused by another disorder, such as bruxism.
 Bruxism is the act of grinding and chewing teeth, often unconsciously.
 Bite guards and night plates can be used to treat bruxism.

 Avoid anything that can place an additional amount of stress and wear on your teeth.
 This includes chewing gum, chewy foods, biting your nails, and chewing on ice.

-If you would like to set up an appointment with Dr. Hueler, or Dr. Sandler, at our Oral Maxillofacial Surgery office in Savage, Shakopee, and Eden Prairie, MN, please call us at 952-226-7940.
+If you would like to set up an appointment with Dr. Hueler, Dr. Lyu, and Dr. Voegele at our Oral Maxillofacial Surgery office in Savage, Shakopee, and Eden Prairie, MN, please call us at 952-226-7940.
 Our team at Midwest Oral & Maxillofacial Surgery looks forward to keeping your smile in pristine condition.